-The product page is where most of your first-time visitors will be landing from the ads and from the Google search results.
+Most first-time visitors will land on the product page from the ads and the Google search results.
 And most of them never bother to look at any other page on your website except the product page they landed on… unless you have sent them to a collection page.

 If you have a doubt, you can easily track and observe the actions of your website visitors.

 And then, conclude the customer journey on your particular website.